Scan the ruins of Ostia, letting your imagination take you back 2,000 years to the days when this was Rome's main commercial port and a military base.

 Disabled Ancient Ostia Tours

-The beautifully preserved ruins of Ancient Ostia lie twenty miles from Rome, in the meadows between the Tiber River and the Tyrrhenian Sea.
+The beautifully preserved ruins of Ancient Ostia wheelchair accessible tours, lie twenty miles from Rome, in the meadows between the Tiber River and the Tyrrhenian Sea.

 The excavations of Ancient Ostia certainly represent one of the most important archaeological areas in the world.